SIP Integration

 ## SIP Setup Wizard

-Every step below can also be done programmatically — see the expandable API sections under each step, or jump to the full [API Reference](#api-reference).
+Every step can also be done programmatically — see the expandable **API** sections under each step, or jump to the full [API Reference](#api-reference).

-### Step 1: Direction
+### Step 1: Setup

 <Accordion title="API">